 OWASA ensures its cleanliness and quality, even after it’s been utilized by the community.
 And that’s where wastewater treatment comes in.

-“Our wastewater treatment system is really a resource-recovery system,” says Wil Lawson, Wastewater Treatment and Biosolids Recycling Manager.
+“Our wastewater treatment system is really a resource-recovery system,” says Wil Lawson, Director of Wastewater Management.

 miles of wastewater pipes